kessiacastro/survive_the_horror/README.md

 # Survive The Horror

-Just a small 2D game in Gosu and Ruby for a course.
+Just a small 2D game in Gosu and Ruby for the Introduction to Programming - IFRN (2014).

 ```
 brew install sdl2